QR2.5.1 The End of Physics?

 • Neutrinos may explain why we don’t live in an antimatter universe.
 (Crane, 2020).

-The key word is “may”.
-Fifty years of physics have produced maybe WIMPS, maybe strings, maybe time travel, maybe supersymmetry, maybe a multiverse, and so on, one mirage after another.
-There are papers on white holes, large extra dimensions, time travel, closed time loops, WIMPs, wormholes, heavy sterile neutrinos, and super-particles, all hoping for the next revolution in physics, but it never came, because nothing grows here.
-In 2018, the authors of a cover story speculated that axiflavons from a hypothetical flavon field might solve the problems of physics, and concluded:
+The key word in the above titles is “may”.
+Fifty years of physics can be described as maybe WIMPS, maybe strings, maybe time travel, maybe supersymmetry, maybe a multiverse, and so on, one mirage after another.
+There are papers on white holes, large extra dimensions, time travel, closed time loops, wormholes, heavy sterile neutrinos, and super-particles, all hoping to be the next revolution in physics, but they weren’t.
+In 2018, a New Scientist cover story speculated about axiflavons from a hypothetical flavon field and concluded:

 “It’s thrilling stuff, if for the moment it is only conjecture”, New Scientist, August, 2018, p31.

-Yet years later, nothing has changed.
-Physicists in the desert of materialism are dreaming theories, and if they stay there, the next fifty years will be as barren as the last.
-Searching for answers to the quantum jungle in the desert of matter is like looking for the keys you lost in a forest under a lamp post because “The light is better here.”
-When physics decided that quantum waves don’t exist, it rejected humanity’s greatest discovery, that quantum waves really do cause physical events.
-The answer to this stagnation is a new methodology, as Hossenfelder says:
+It was a thrilling conjecture but years later, nothing has changed!
+Physicists sitting in a semantic desert are dreaming theories and if they stay there, the next fifty years will be as barren as the last.
+Trying to explain quantum theory based on materialism is like looking for the keys you lost in a jungle in the desert around it because it is easier to look there.
+When physics quarantined the quantum jungle, it turned its back on the greatest discovery of humanity, that quantum events really do cause physical events.

 The major cause of this stagnation is that physics has changed, but physicists have not changed their methods… Instead of examining the way that they propose hypotheses and revising their methods, theoretical physicists have developed a habit of putting forward entirely baseless speculations.